Tour Price: $4589

 This spiritual journey is a leap into the beauty, the tradition and the essence of Japanese Buddhism and temple culture.
 You will discover your own Buddha nature and return home with a renewed vision for compassion and peace in the world.

-Day 1: Transfer – Private – Osaka Airport to Hotel Vehicle/Assistant/Driver.
-Check into hotel – Evening Free
+October 24th Day 1: Transfer – Private – Osaka Airport to Hotel Vehicle/Assistant/Driver.
+Check into hotel – Evening Free [/p Hotel Kanra Kyoto

-Day 2: We will visit the Higashiyama district, and the famous Kiyomizu-dera Temple, with its 11 headed figure of Kannon (Japanese for Kuan Yin).
+October 25th Day 2: We will visit the Higashiyama district, and the famous Kiyomizu-dera Temple, with its 11 headed figure of Kannon (Japanese for Kuan Yin).
 This temple is designated as a world heritage site.
-Tour Sanjusangendo, the temple that houses 1001 statues of Kannon, each with 40 arms.
+Afterwards we will visit Sanjusangendo; Temple was originally built by Taira no Kiyamori for retired emperor Go-Shirakawa in 1164 and dedicated to the Bodhisattva Kannon.
+The temple features a huge hall containing 1,001 figures of Kannon carved in the 12th and 13th centuries.
 Evening Welcome Dinner Together.

 October 26th Day 3: Visit the Golden Pavilion Kinkakuji a Zen temple in northern Kyoto whose top two floors are completely covered in gold leaf.
 Formally known as Rokuonji, the temple was the retirement villa of the shogun Ashikaga Yoshimitsu, and according to his will, it became a Zen temple of the Rinzai sect after his death in 1408.
 Later, we will contemplate the superb Zen temples of Daitoku-ji and Ryoan-ji, the sites of the famous Zen garden composed only of rocks and sand, meditate upon the serene Ryonanji Zen Garden.
 Evening Free.